adfinis/adsy-trainings/susecap-workshop/9004_operation/modul_operation_9004.md

 ![](static/space-roles.png)

-## Using the UUA CLI for addin Admins
+## Using the UUA CLI for adding admins

 ```
 $ gem install cf-uaac